Kiddo-Kris/TheBlackArmsSDX/AVATAR-3.0-CHANGELOG.md

 >This Branch is ENTIRELY SEPERATED from the main branch
 >Therefore this will have its own changelog

+>The Black Arms SDX 2.3
+>Replaced Links on control panel to all go to website now
+>New discord as the old got just got false banned again

 >The Black Arms Avatar 3.0 SDX 2.2.1
 >Updated Links for Import Panel (webserver url change)